eadmaster/pcrown/readme.md

 ## Current status

- - story events patching works using a fixed-width font
+ - all story events and names patched using a fixed-width font (word wrapping still WIP)
-   - word wrapping still needs reworking
+ - items translations missing (HELP NEEDED)
- - items and names translation TBA soon
+ - some symbols in the font needs replacement (WIP)
  - needs testing for crashes

 ## Preview